humcycles/node-parsley/README.markdown

 "end"
 -----

-Emitted when the request ends.
+Emitted when all the request data has been received, not including trailing framing such as the last newline.

 "rawHead", buf
 --------------